bdeckard92/dupUT/01-Class-Content/10-OOP/01-Activities/02-Mini-Bank/README.md

 ### Part 1 - Add methods and properties to `MiniBank`

-Update the `MiniBank` constructor function with the following methods and properties:
+* Open [Unsolved/minibank.js](Unsolved/minibank.js) and update the `MiniBank` constructor function with the following methods and properties:

 1. Add a `setBalance()` function.